 Request a copy of an existing TPO

-If you would like to request a copy of an existing Tree Preservation Order, please email trees@hillingdon.gov.uk.
+To request a copy of an existing Tree Preservation Order, email trees@hillingdon.gov.uk.

 Applying to work on a protected tree

-You will need our consent before cutting down or carrying out work to any trees protected by a TPO.
-Some work is exempt from the application process and this is explained in pages 3 and 4 of the
+Some work is exempt from the application process and this is explained in pages 3 and 4 of our

 [56KB].

-You can also use our Planning Portal or you can download the form and guidance notes below.
+You can use our Planning Portal or download the form and guidance notes below.

 Please note: When filling out the application form, it is important to: